Taken0711/SAF/README.md

 #### Improvements
 * Split to regex ? especially when split first line in GET
 * OO and tests
+* Headers and response body must be handle by cgi-bin

 ## Configuration
 ### Property file